FujimotoGroup/RL-LLG-B/README.md

 ## Overview

-This project simulates magnetization dynamics with the goal of optimizing the reversal of magnetization using reinforcement learning.
-The magnetization is influenced by external fields, shape anisotropy, and damping, and a DQN agent learns to control the external magnetic field to achieve optimal magnetization reversal.
+This project simulates magnetization dynamics using a Reinforcement Learning approach (Deep Q-Networks, DQN).
+The simulation models the time evolution of magnetization under the influence of external magnetic fields and anisotropy, and the agent learns to control the magnetic field to optimize the magnetization reversal process.
+In this context, optimization refers to reversing the magnetization as quickly as possible while ensuring it stops after the reversal is completed.

 ## Features